redwoodjs/redwood/docs/docs/webpack-configuration.md

 If you're changing Redwood's webpack config, you should probably get familiar with it first.
 You can find Redwood's webpack configs in [`@redwoodjs/core`](https://github.com/redwoodjs/redwood/tree/main/packages/core/config).
-You'll find many there, but the final configuration that ends up as `config` in this function is made by merging the common configuration with another depending on your project's environment (i.e. `mode`).
+There's a few there, but the final configuration that ends up as `config` in this function is made by merging the [common configuration](https://github.com/redwoodjs/redwood/blob/main/packages/core/config/webpack.common.js) with another depending on your project's environment (i.e. `mode`).

 ### Sass and Tailwind CSS